kapansa/News-App/README.md

 # News-App
-This is an app that uses google APIs to fetch international and putsthem in a listview.
+This is an app that uses google APIs to fetch international news and putsthem in a listview.